weefbellington/screenplay/README.md

 Old Java Object) and can be created with a standard constructor.
 Just create `new Scene(...)`, pass it any arguments you want, and you're good to go.

-A Screenplay application consists of a single Activity and a backstack of Scenes.
+As new Scenes are created, they are added to a backstack.
 Each Scene manages a single View, which has a simple lifecycle.
 Scene setup has three discrete steps:

 1. The `Scene` creates its View, which is attached to a parent ViewGroup
 2. Scene `Components` are notified of initialization